Wi-Fi data collection

-If your device has not signed up to use the free Wi-Fi provided on the London Underground network, it's an 'un-authenticated device'.
+If your device has not signed up to use the free Wi-Fi provided on the London Underground network and the Elizabeth line stations noted above, it's an 'un-authenticated device'.

 When your device sends a probing request, it will contain a MAC address.
 Most modern devices send out a randomly generated MAC address to prevent unknown routers identifying the device.

-If the device has been signed up for free Wi-Fi on the London Underground network, the device will disclose its genuine MAC address.
+If the device has been signed up for free Wi-Fi on the London Underground network and the Elizabeth line stations noted above, the device will disclose its genuine MAC address.
 This is known as an authenticated device.

 The following processing only relates to authenticated devices.